gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

 ## Setting up the project
-At Qt Creator click at the top menu: `File -> New File or project`.
+At Qt Creator click on the top menu: `File -> New File or project`.
 I chose `New - Empty V-Play 2 Project`.
 The list also contains a lot of other project templates which do include existing assets, logic and components.
 I gave the game the name `Super Joe`, the reason is that the main screen will have picture of a boy named Joe.
 Apart from the title I am going to use `superjoe` everywhere else as identifier.
 This includes the project name as this will be the name of the folder where the project will reside in.
 As Kits I selected the `V-Play Desktop` and `Android` Kit, as I want to try the game on both.
 For the latter the Android components must be installed, for this see the [V-Play Setup](#android_setup) chapter.

 ![Project Creation]({{ site.baseurl }}/assets/blog/img/vplay-tutorial/vplay-002.png)

 The `App Idenfitier` will be the later package id, which has to be unique.
 This ID will be the one that will later identify the app e.g. on Google Play, when the game gets published.
 There always can be installed one app  one a Android device with this identifier.
 I will use `net.gsantner.superjoe` for this.

-For the `Interface Orientation` I choose `Landscape` since it will give more space for the `HUD`.
+For the `Interface Orientation` I chose `Landscape` since it will give more space for the HUD.
 In the next step V-Play Plugins can be added.
 In this case I chose none, because I want the game to be fully offline playable.
 In the last step a VCS can be setted up.